 That’s because if you have been following my advice on healthy carbohydrate and fat foods, you will already be getting most of these macronutrients from plant-based sources like grains, fruits, vegetables or nuts.
 All this doesn’t change when you go vegan.

 Your protein intake does change, however.
-Basically, you replace high-quality protein foods like meat or eggs with lower-quality protein foods like grains, beans or nuts.
+Basically, you replace high-quality protein foods like meat or eggs with lower-quality protein foods like grains or vegetables.

-Now, don’t get me wrong beans, grains, and nuts are very healthy foods and generally quality sources of protein as part of a balanced diet.
+Now, don’t get me wrong grains and vegetables are very healthy foods and part of a balanced diet.
 You run into a problem though when you use them as your single source of protein.

-First, plant-based protein generally have an inferior amino acid profile which means that they contain fewer of the 9 essential amino acids.
+First, plant-based protein generally have an inferior amino acid profile which means that they contain lower amounts of some of the nine essential amino acids.

 Amino acids are the “building blocks” of protein and tissues in the body, which obviously includes muscle tissue.
 Our body needs all 21 amino acids to stay alive, and we have to get 9 of them through our foods (the so-called essential amino acids).